uptrace/bun-docs/include/what-is-uptrace-2.md

 To [monitor Bun performance](/guide/performance-monitoring.html), you can use OpenTelemetry instrumentation that comes with Bun and Uptrace.

-Uptrace is a [source-available APM](https://uptrace.dev/get/open-source-apm.html) powered by OpenTelemetry and ClickHouse.
+Uptrace is a [open source APM](https://uptrace.dev/get/open-source-apm.html) powered by OpenTelemetry and ClickHouse.
 It allows you to identify and fix bugs in production faster knowing what conditions lead to which errors.